Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-07-13-What-is-XYZ.md

 It's worth noting that not all datasets are affected equally by class imbalance.
 Generally, for easy classification problems in which there's a clear separation in the data, class imbalance doesn't impede on the model's ability to learn effectively.
 However, datasets that are inherently more difficult to learn from see an amplification in the learning challenge when a class imbalance is introduced.

-One of the simplest ways to address the class imbalance is to simply "provide a weight for each class" which places more emphasis on the minority classes such that the end result is a classifier which can learn equally from all classes.

-Another approach towards dealing with a class imbalance is to simply alter the dataset to remove such an imbalance.

 ### What are metrics to evaluate a model for imbalance data
 Accuracy is not a good metrics for imbalance data.
 The model always predict the negative (majority) cases will get high accuracy.